granade-io/pluscoder/README.md

 In addition to the runtime commands, PlusCoder supports the following command-line arguments:

-- `--show-repo`: Display information about the current repository and exit.
+- `--show_repo`: Display information about the current repository and exit.
-- `--show-repomap`: Show the repository map with file structure and summaries and exit.
+- `--show_repomap`: Show the repository map with file structure and summaries and exit.
-- `--show-config`: Display the current configuration settings and exit.
+- `--show_config`: Display the current configuration settings and exit.

 These arguments can be used when launching PlusCoder to quickly access specific information without entering the interactive mode.